 The short answer: barring another ice age, probably not.
 Lake Michigan has a surface area of 22,404 square miles, making it the third largest of the Great Lakes.
 Wave action, wind, and the heat contained within the lake itself have prevented it from freezing over thus far.
 But it has come close: Records show that ice coverage on the lake reached 90 to 95 percent during the winters of 1903-04, 1976-77, 1978-79, and 2013-14.
 In typical years, ice covers less than half of the lake.

 Then again, maybe it has frozen over.
-A 1963 piece from the Muskegon Chronicle claims that not only was the 85-miles stretch of lake between Muskegon and Milwaukee frozen over that year, but that it had also frozen over back in 1936.
+A 1963 piece from the Muskegon Chronicle claims that not only was the 85-miles stretch of lake between Muskegon and Milwaukee frozen over that year, it had also frozen over back in 1936.
 In the case of the supposed 1963 freeze-over…

 Official verification came from R. W. Harms, meteorologist in charge of the U.S. Weather Bureau station at Milwaukee’s Gen. Mitchell Field.